 My childhood home was haunted…or at least we all thought so.

 When I was about twelve or so, my family and I became convinced that our house was haunted.
-Now we had been living there for at least seven years with no ghostly manifestations, but right around my twelfth birthday everything began to change.
-Books jumped off shelves even though no one was near them.
+We had been living there for at least seven years with no ghostly manifestations, but right around my twelfth birthday everything began to change.
+Books jumped off shelves when no one was near them.
 Doors slammed even though there was no wind.
-Papers blew off desks and tables even though the windows were all closed; and footsteps could be heard climbing the stairs to the second floor even though the second story had only recently been added.
+Papers blew off desks and tables although the windows were all closed, and footsteps were heard climbing the stairs to the second floor, but when we looked, no one was on the steps.
 Radios and TVs became filled with static and snow, and electric or battery-powered clocks and watches either slowed or stopped (and sometimes, even went backwards).

 It was my father who began noticing that these events most often occurred when I was around—especially the interference with the radios and TVs and the problems with time and clocks.
-Obviously, what w had then was a poltergeist, not a garden-variety ghost or goblin.
-According to mom it was as plain as daylight—maturing child + playful ghost = poltergeist.
+But it was my mom who put it together.
+Maturing child + playful ghost = poltergeist.
 What else could it be?
 Since she was the one who had read all the books, we took her word for it; after all, she was the only “expert” we had.
+Therefore, what we had was a poltergeist, not a garden-variety ghost or goblin.

 So, every few nights this poltergeist would thump its way up the stairs, stopping when it got to the second floor hallway.
-And every day my mother put up with being unable to listen to the radio in the mornings; and every day I would pick up the books and papers that ended up strewn about the various rooms.
-After awhile it became common place and routine and we no longer gave much thought to objects moving or being misplaced, or noises or electrical appliances not always functioning properly.
-It was just the way things worked in our house.
+While every day my mother put up with being unable to listen to the radio in the mornings, and I would pick up the books and papers that ended up strewn about the various rooms.
+After a while it became so common place and routine that we no longer gave much thought to it when objects were moved or misplaced, when we heard strange noises, or when electrical appliances didn’t always function properly.
+It was just the way things were in our house.
 That is until the day the new neighbors came to visit.

 Suddenly, the piano, which was also in the front room, jangled discordantly.
-As startled gazes sped to the simple upright piano that held down the corner in the front of the room, tea cups rattled as guests hurriedly placed their services on the nearest table.
-My dad gave the guests a quietly crooked smile, while my mother nervously made suggestions about the wind possibly causing the noise or the cat (we didn’t have) possibly walking across the keyboard.
+As startled gazes sped to the simple upright piano that held down the front corner of the room, tea cups rattled as guests hurriedly placed their services on the nearest table.
+My dad gave the guests a quiet, crooked smile, while my mother nervously made suggestions about the wind possibly causing the noise or the cat (we didn’t have) possibly walking across the keyboard.
 Although the neighbors nodded, they seemed unconvinced, and suddenly had another engagement that they needed to get to.

 As the guests hurried to leave, I studied the piano and for the first time an inkling of understanding began to seep in.
 The poltergeist had never touched the piano before, but about the time that it had jangled to life, I had been wishing that the people would leave so I could at least practice my music.
 Wondering if what I was suspecting was true, I scrunched up my face and stared at the piano until my eyes watered.
 The closing of the front door, as the guests scurried away, broke my concentration.
 I turned away to see my dad put an arm around my mom and reassure her that it was okay, and that our reputation in the neighborhood would be fine.